 Step 1: The PDQ Deploy Background Service attempts to retrieve the installer file, Silverlight_x64-5.1.50901.0.exe from $(Repository)\Microsoft\Silverlight\.

 In Enterprise Mode, there is a Copy Mode option (Options > Preferences > Performance).
 The default method is "Push".
 If the Copy Mode is changed to "Pull," the Background service will not attempt to copy the files down to each target.
 Each target will attempt to Pull the files down using the Runner service.
 In this case, the deployment Credentials (Options > Credentials) MUST have full access to the package files.
-For more information about Push and Pull, please see This Document.
+For more information about Push and Pull, please see the article PDQ Deploy Copy Modes.

 Step 2: Using the Deployment Credentials the Background Service attempts to copy Silverlight_x64-5.1.50901.0.exe to the following paths: